sindresorhus/got/documentation/migration-guides.md

 gotInstance(url, options);
 ```

-- No `jsonReviver`/`jsonReplacer` option, but you can use hooks for that too:
+- No `jsonReplacer` option, but you can use hooks for that too:

 ```js
 const gotInstance = got.extend({